lupin012345/Python-Microservices/README.md

 ### PythonMS-CLI

-Python MicroService is a Python utility to manage your Python scripts.
+Python MicroServices is a Python utility to manage your Python scripts of all kinds without the hassle of creating a service for each.

-You can remotely check if they are up and running, their state, automatically restart them in case of failure and log and kill, stop or restart them.
+You can remotely deploy them using git, then access the console to check if they are up and running.
+Monitor their state, automatically restart them in case of failure, log, kill, stop or restart them.

+### How to use this?

+#### Step 1
+    Write your Python script
+#### Step 2
+    Add your repository's configuration to your config.py file
+#### Step 3
+    Once you are connected to the console you can check your script's status with the list command
+#### Step 4
+    Display your script's log using the log command

 ## Requirements

+- systemd
-- Python3.4
+- Python3.4+
-- Pip (recommended)
+- pip (recommended)

 ## Setup